 - Load: Transferring the cleansed, aggregated, and transformed data into the target database.

 All of these stages have to be carefully planned and tested before execution to ensure that data is migrated accurately.
-The entire process can be quite time-consuming, especially if you build in-house data migration tools from scratch by writing your own code and stored procedures.
-A better approach, therefore, is to make use of an enterprise-grade data migration tool that can save you time and reduce the error probability.
+Unfortunately, the entire process can be quite time-consuming, especially if you build in-house data migration tools from scratch by writing your own code and stored procedures.
+Therefore, a better approach is to make use of an enterprise-grade data migration tool that can save you time and reduce the error probability.

 What to Look for In an SQL Data Migration Tool?

-We know that data migration involves ETL processes, so it makes sense to use a data integration tool to simplify this process.
+We know that data migration involves ETL processes, so using a data integration tool to simplify this process makes sense.
 However, the next question is, what mapping tool suits your business’ migration needs the best?
 Here is a list of features that you should look for when picking the right tool for your organization:

 - Built-in connectors: An enterprise ecosystem includes numerous cloud applications and database systems, so opting for a tool that supports pre-built connectors should be a preference.
 For instance, if you are using the Microsoft tier, then you should be looking for the SQL Server connector at the very least.